 - 1. Axle nut

 - 2. Drive chain slack adjusting nut

 - 3. Locknut

-- 1. Drive chain puller

-- 2. Alignment marks

-- Tighten the axle nut, and then tighten the locknuts to the specified torques.
+- 1. Drive chain puller - 2.
+Alignment marks - Take the motorcycle off the centerstand, and then put the sidestand down. - Tighten the axle nut, and then tighten the locknuts to the specified torques.

 Tightening torques: